gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The young goat cleared his throat.
 "Thanks, Mama Roo, but I oughta get home."

-"Some other time, then," Mama Roo said brightly, careful to keep the relief out of her voice.
+"Some other time, then," Mama Roo said brightly.
 There wasn't much call for sign painting and portraiture in Rusty Bridge.
 Between people paying just a little more than they needed to and the mending and housecleaning Mama Roo took on